joinpursuit/ac-curriculum-web/unit1-intro-to-programming-in-javascript/README.md

  - Linked List C-style implementation (structs with pointers) and the performance implications
  - Array C-style implementation (fixed size contiguous memory) and the performance implications
  - *Learning outcome*: Be able to identify the superior data structure in various situations, and be able to identify the performance of all operations on both datastructures (ex: which datastructure has contant time update of an index?
 Which has constant time insert at the front?
 Which to use when building up an unknown number of items from empty?
 Which to use when the content is sorted and you want to search to see if a specific item is present? etc.)
-5. Objects
- - Syntax for JS objects
- - Common uses for key-value mappings
- - HashTable C-style implementation (array of linked lists) and the performance implications
- - *Learning outcome*: Write a JavaScript function that takes an input an array and returns a new array with only the unique elements from the input.
-This should be O(n) time and preserve the order of the input array
- - *Learning outcome*: Create a vehicle lookup implementation that lets users lookup vehicles by name and display the different features of the vehicle on the page.
+5. Debugging using Chrome developer tools
+ - HTML and CSS Inspector
+ - Breakpoints and stepping through code
+ - Parsing call stack and watched variables
+ - *Learning outcome*: Given a broken JavaScript program in a js file, use the Chrome Developer tools to identify where the bug is, and how to fix it